-Proposals will be reviewed by the Pilot Research Project Scientific Review Committee and applicants will be notified of an award decision by June 30, 2017.
-Awards are contingent upon the continuation of the federal funding of COHSE for the 2017-2018 fiscal year.
+Proposals will be reviewed by the Pilot Research Project Scientific Review Committee and applicants will be notified of an award decision by June 30, 2022.
+Those that are not awarded a pilot grant will be given a summary of the decision as to why their proposal was rejected.
+Awards are contingent upon the continuation of the federal funding of COHSE for the 2021-22 fiscal year.
 Proposals will be scored on a 100-point quality scale, using the following weighting factors:

 - Relevance to NORA priorities and/or regional needs: 15 points

 - Likelihood, nature, and extent of impact on worker health and safety and the development of effective assessment tools, methodologies, and strategies: 10 points

 - Preparation of the research trainee to perform proposed work: 10 points

 - Adequacy of resources (faculty advisors, laboratories, computers, access to work sites, etc.) required to complete the pilot project: 10 points

 - Innovation: 10 points